wumm-project/wumm-project.github.io/Ontology.md

 title: Vocabulary
 ---

-# This page is under reconstruction
+# Description of the RDF Model used in the RDFData Subproject

 This is a short description of the vocabulary developed so far.
+Note that all these RDF graphs are experimentally so far and subject to future changes without notice until a more stable version is reached.

 Different data is collected in different **RDF Graphs** in [Turtle format](https://www.w3.org/TR/turtle/).
 Each such Graph